- Free delivery over £40

 Alternatives to Colchicine

 For some people taking nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen can offer adequate relief from gout.
-It is also recommended that if you suffer from flare-ups of gout that you make certain changes to your lifestyle to help reduce the frequency and severity of these flare-ups.
+It is also recommended that if you suffer from flare-ups of gout you make certain changes to your lifestyle, to help reduce the frequency and severity of these flare-ups.

 Making the following changes are recommended:

-- Eat a healthy diet that avoids foods such as red meat, organ meat, seafood, that are triggers of gout.
+- Eat a healthy diet that avoids foods such as red meat, organ meat, and seafood, which can be triggers of gout.

-- Try to lose some weight and get involved in low impact exercise such as swimming, walking or cycling.
+- Try to lose some weight and get involved in low-impact exercises such as swimming, walking or cycling.
 This will relieve some of the pressure on your joints.